nicrats/How-Long-Left/README.md

 ```

 This will place a copy of the How Long Left source code in your Home directory.
 You can then launch How Long Left.xcworkspace, set unique Bundle Identifiers and build.

-## Acknowledgments

-* Thanks to all my friends that use and sometimes beta test How Long Left, especially Hayden and Kane, you two were epic 1.0 beta testers.